FcoGonz/FcoGonz/README.md

 ### Hi there, I'm Francisco!
-🧑🏻‍💻Front end Engineer student<br>🎓Student at Codecademy<br>✍🏻Currently learning REACT<br>🤝Looking to collaborate on any type of project that will help me improve<br>🇩🇴Dominican
+🧑🏻‍💻Cybersecurity student<br>🎓Student at Coursera<br>✍🏻<br>🤝Looking to collaborate on any type of project that will help me improve<br>🇩🇴Dominican

 ## 🌐 Socials: